Barbara Hunt, MS, LPC, LMFT

 2. Wait!
 There's More!

 Yes, there's more!
+You may have benefits with 3 different insurance companies.
 Some Mental Health insurance plans may offer two different types of benefits.
-The primary Mental Health benefit typically requires you to pay a copay for your sessions.
-A second benefit might be an Employee Assistance Plan, commonly called EAP.
+The primary Mental Health benefit typically requires you to pay a copay or co-insurance for your sessions.
+A second benefit might be an Employee Assistance Plan, called EAP.
 The EAP benefit offers a limited number of sessions with no copay.
 These two benefits may also be with two different companies or they may both be with the same company.
 Example: your primary Mental Health benefit might be with Optum, but your EAP benefit may be with Magellan.
 So if you have both of these benefits, be sure to ask what the name of the company is for each when you call.
 Get the correct spelling if it's a weird name and write it down.

 3. Do You Have An EAP Benefit?